Everything you need to know

 Opens a file picker allowing you to select multiple image files from one directory.

-Sign in with your Google account to browse and select a folder or individual image from Google Drive.
-Memoir requests read-only access to your files.
+Sign in to browse and select a folder or multiple files.

 Sign in with your Google account to open the Google Photos picker and select photos from your library or albums.
 Memoir requests read-only access to your files.